diy easter garland

 An easy way would be to add pom poms in between each letter.
 You could use a pom pom maker or ready-made craft supplies.

 You could create a fun easter decoration of a DIY Easter egg garland.
 Using an egg shape instead of letters.
-If you use paint chips, you wouldn’t even need to paint.
+If you use paint chips, you won’t even need to paint.

 Easter crafts typically lend themselves to the cute bunnies, chicks and plastic eggs kind of decor.